scaleoutsean/eseries-perf-analyzer/README.md

 docker compose up -d collector docker compose logs collector

+# not required, best to start it on-demand
+# docker compose up -d utils

 ```

 If you have any problems with Grafana Data Source, add InfluxDB v1 data source `EPA` (use `http://{DB_ADDRESS}:{DB_PORT}` and your DB name).
 If you have problems with dashboards, import them from `./epa/grafana-init/dashboards/`.